Frame - Custom

 A Rivendell custom is beautiful and smart, and it is a rider's frame as opposed to a collector's frame.
 It has the most beautiful fork you'll ever see; a head tube that will never bulge out; a seat cluster that will never leave you stranded in want of a peculiar binder bolt.
 It will hold a tire larger than you plan to ride on it, and even if you live in Arizona, we'll build it for fender clearance and make sure it has eyelets.
 You can pick the main frame color, but there's little wiggle room in our graphic style, which is largely unchanged ever since 1994.

-A custom Rivendell is a smart frame, designed to answer questions you may not have the wherewithall to ask when you order it.
+A custom Rivendell is a smart frame, designed to answer questions it may not occur to ask when you order it.
 We've thought of it already, so you don't have to.

 YOU MIGHT ASK, "How far off are the NON-custom frames?"